saurav935/White-Wine-Quality-Prediction/README.md

 # Tasks Completed

 The goal is to explore the Wine Quality dataset in order to extract the main features and characteristics from the data and predict the wine quality.
-We will consider this problem as a regression task.
+We will consider this problem as a classification task.
 Tasks performed are:

 - Initial Visual Analysis
 - Data preprocessing